 Solar parks have been proven to improve local biodiversity, as shown by various scientific studies.
 The land used for solar parks offers access and protection from disturbances to animals and other protected species.
 ABO Wind often uses native woody plants and regional seed mixtures for the greening of the ground below the installations.
 These flower-rich meadows and hedges benefit butterflies, birds, insects and bees.
 They in turn pollinate neighbouring agricultural land.
 PV systems can also help to relieve soil and protect groundwater.
 By converting arable land, the soil is spared from pesticides, fertilisers or liquid manure.
 Nitrate pollution, for example, is measurably reduced.

 ABO Wind also develops hybrid energy projects that combine solar parks with other technologies.
 Combining solar and wind energy farms within a community optimises the use of infrastructure.
-We are currently constructing such a combined solar/wind farm in the municipality of Gielert, Germany.
+We have constructed such a combined solar/wind farm in the municipality of Gielert, Germany.

 We also combine wind and solar farms with battery storage systems when needed.
 ABO Wind is currently implementing three of these hybrid projects in Germany, and is developing several projects in various countries such as Spain, France and Canada.